 Are supermarket loyalty cards worth it?

-Though it's not worth changing where you shop just to take advantage of loyalty schemes, it is certainly worth signing up cards offered by shops you visit regularly.
+While it's not worth changing where you shop just to take advantage of loyalty schemes, it may be worth signing up to schemes offered by shops you visit regularly.

-Our research shows that you'll typically receive £1 or 50p back per £100 (£4 for Boots), which is easily cancelled out if the supermarket you visit sells its products for slightly more in the first place.
+Our research shows that you'll typically receive £1 or 50p back per £100 you spend (£4 for Boots).
+However, this can easily be cancelled out if the supermarket you visit sells its products for slightly more in the first place.

-The table below reveals what you get from each of the supermarket loyalty schemes, where you can use your points and how to get the most from them.
+The table below shows what you'll get from each of the supermarket loyalty schemes, where you can use your points and how to get the most from them.
 Underneath the table we've rounded up our favourite tips for saving money in supermarkets.

 Earn extra loyalty card points